techlobo/ATX_Switch/ATX_Switches/Boards/Daughter_board/README.md

 ### Daughter board presence check

 The only additional functionality that this board provides is support of a daughter board presence test.
 This consists of the ability to use the 2nd channel on the third CD4052B to check for a high ('1') signal DB_test line when the second RJ45 port of the daughter board is selected.
-Basically each of the RJ45 ports on the daughter board are selected sequentially and the value returned via from DB_test (via I2C) is read.
+Basically each of the RJ45 ports on the daughter board are selected sequentially and the value returned from DB_test (via I2C) is read.
 All ports should read low ('0') apart from the second port, so the sequence read should be - 0,1,0,0.

 In theory you don't have to check all of the ports - could just verify that port2 on daughterboard returns ‘1’, but checking that one of the others returns ‘0’ may be a useful sense check.
 Ensure that the selected port value is also returned for verification.